zerquiolin/Nerdy-Stuff/NodeJS/README.md

 ~ our variable in this case will be 'productId', but where is stored?

-By console logging the req parameter and looking up for another object called 'params', we will encounter where our path variables are being stored!
+By console logging the req parameter and looking up for an object called 'params', we will encounter where our route variables are being stored!

 ~ Now we know where are our path variables being stored, but how can we access them?